 We might be able to discover how it does what it does.
 But there is no way to answer the why questions.
 Why are we here?
 Why is there something, rather than nothing?
 If naturalism is true, it would seem those questions are unanswerable.
+Beyond just mere chance.

 There is No Possibility of Life Beyond the Grave

 And, finally, if naturalism is true, then the few brief moments of this life are all we have.
-Physical death is a one way door.
+Physical death is a one-way door.
 Once we pass through it, it is all over for us.

 I will live 70, 80, or even 90 years.
 I’ll work hard, raise children, and work to improve the world around me.
-But in the end, what did it matter.
+But in the end, did it matter?
 I am gone.
 And before long, all of the good, or bad, I might have done will also be gone and forgotten.
 If this life is all there is, then I might just as well never have lived.
 In the end, my life is meaningless.

 The Impossibility and Absurdity of Life Without God

 Most people who hold to naturalism seem to want to also believe that their life has value.
 That the world around them makes sense.
-And there there really are some things that are just right or wrong.
+And that there really are some things that are just right or wrong.
 They want to believe that their life matters.

-But, if you really examine the logical consequences of naturalism, you would have to reject all of that as being no more that wishful thinking.
+But, if you really examine the logical consequences of naturalism, you would have to reject all of that as being no more than wishful thinking.
 Some of the leading naturalistic thinkers over the years have reached similar conclusions.